ssenmosip/mosip-temp-documentation/FRS-Registration-Services.md

 #### A. Allows biometric login of the Registration Officer or Supervisor to the client application

 MOSIP supports single factor and multi factor login including iris and face capture.
-An Admin config setting determines the mode of login.
+An admin config setting determines the mode of login.

 1. The registration officer or supervisor opts to login to Registration Client application
    * System enables user to login by entering username, and submit iris and face photo.